 These EPIC grilled flank steak tacos are juicy, tender, and packed with savory goodness!
 You can also grill the corn tortillas.
 While other cuts of meat like skirt steak may be substituted, flank steak is affordable and perfect for grilling.
-The steak taco marinade packs a flavor punch from ingredients like garlic, lime juice, cumin, and chipotle.
+The taco marinade packs a flavor punch from ingredients like garlic, lime juice, cumin, and chipotle.

 We are having one hell of a heat wave this summer.
 I haven’t been able to get outside and grill nearly as much as I’d like to, which is why I’ve been going for it as soon as there’s a break in the weather.